 From one platform to multiple choices and cloud

 When I was studying we used to joke that the head of the department had Microsoft underwear.
 There was some sort of battle already between Open Source and Microsoft.
 We used a lot of Microsoft Technologies, remember Visual Basic?
 What a fantastic tool, you could draw a user interface with forms!
 Gladly there was object oriented programming courses as well, which the VB didn't suite, so I got to know Java as well.

 Back then, public clouds didn't even haunt us in our nightmares, applications were executables running on local system.
 I don't miss those days at all...

-This is the time I got technology agnostic, and I called myself a generalist.
-As a solutions architect I have relied a lot on my colleagues, in details the lead developers are worth their weight in gold.
-Solutions designs I see nowadays are made on PowerPoint.
+This is the time I became technology agnostic, and I called myself a generalist.
+As a solutions architect I have relied a lot on my colleagues: in knowing the details the lead developers are worth their weight in gold.
+Nowadays the solutions designs I see are made on PowerPoint.
 You can pick a reference architecture from all the major cloud providers for different use cases and there you go, a nice architecture design for our customers.
 I can do that for Azure, AWS, GCP, you name it.
 They all have pretty much the same components too, message queues, managed relational databases, container platforms and so on.

-If I would consider cloud platforms just as extension or replacement for my on-premise network everything would be even easier.
+If I would consider cloud platforms just as an extension or a replacement for my on-premise network everything would be even easier.
 Just use the compute and maybe storage and custom code everything on top of that.
-I would just lose the main point of the cloud platforms.
+But that's not the main point of the cloud platforms.

-With these assets we can create value sooner to our customers.
-No need to spend excess time to build the infrastructure and going from 0 to 60 happens in days rather than weeks.
+With these assets we can create value to our customers faster.
+No need to spend excess time building the infrastructure and going from 0 to 60 happens in days rather than weeks.

 For example, building a Spark Cluster – which used to be complex and something only a very specialized person could do – now takes literally minutes to ramp up.
 As does the entire infrastructure for specific customer workflows.